ianmwariri/Quotes-IP/README.md

 # Quotes-I.P.
-#### This Application enables users to create quotes and have them voted on whether they are terrible or are inspirational.
+This Application enables users to create quotes and have them voted on whether they are terrible or are inspirational.
 #### By Ian Mwariri, Created on 21/08/2020.

 # Demo
-The proposed application should be visible through this link: https://ianmwariri.github.io/Quotes-IP/
+Here is a working live demo: https://ianmwariri.github.io/Quotes-IP/

 ## Description
 The system will allow a user to: